feliperosso/toytorch/README.md

 # toytorch

-This repository was initiated in order to accomplish the following two goals:
+This repository was initiated to achieve the following two goals:

-1. Learn the detailed structure of the most standard neural network architectures, their training and basic capabilities.
+1. Learn the detailed structure of the standard neural network architectures, their training and basic capabilities.
 2. Learn how to use the Pytorch library for deep learning.

 The result of this undertaking is the "toytorch" package, which implements the most common neural network tools from scratch, using a similar structure as the Pytorch library.
-Instead of using numpy to perform tensor manipulations, toytorch is built on pytorch tensors due to the following two advantages:
+Instead of using numpy to perform tensor manipulations, toytorch is built from torch tensors due to the following two advantages:

 - Automatic differentiation via autograd.
 - Cuda support to run computations on GPU.